 We’re very near the time when NFL training camps will officially open, and while all 32 teams can have varying degrees of irrational optimism, there are plenty of intriguing questions that’ll be answered leading up to the 2021 season.

-Looking ahead to NFL training camps this summer, here’s what we’re most interested in discovering.
-You may not be surprised to know much of it centers around quarterbacks, who won’t have nearly as much time to gel with their teammates this year compared to normal.
+Looking ahead to NFL training camps this summer, find out the questions we’re most interested in discovering the answers to.
+You may not be surprised to know much of it centers around quarterbacks, because let’s face it, there’s plenty of intrigue at that position.

 Which rookie quarterbacks will earn starting jobs?

 Trevor Lawrence and Zach Wilson went first and second in the draft respectively.
 The Jacksonville Jaguars are going to start Lawrence Week 1, and Wilson is taking every single rep with the New York Jets’ starters.

 Even though the San Francisco 49ers traded two future first-round picks to move up and take Trey Lance No. 3 overall, the North Dakota State product will likely sit behind Jimmy Garoppolo to begin the 2021 campaign.
 That leaves two potentially legitimate QB competitions in training camp.

 Andy Dalton will do his best to hold off the electrifying Chicago Bears rookie Justin Fields for the No. 1 gig in the Windy City.
 Fields brings obvious dual-threat ability Dalton simply doesn’t have, but it’s a critical year for head coach Matt Nagy, so it’ll be fascinating to see how the Bears approach this if Fields wows everyone in camp.

 It’s quite the opposite in terms of skill set and experience level in the New England Patriots’ fascinating QB derby.
 First-year QB Mac Jones is a pure pocket passer with outstanding accuracy, while veteran and former MVP Cam Newton is at his most dangerous making plays with his legs.